coppolaf/tb3-rails4/README.md

+NOTE: this repository is a copy of the original:  Twitter Bootstrap for Rails 3.x - 4 Asset Pipeline https://github.com/seyhunak/twitter-bootstrap-rails with some little customizations added for my personal projects all greetings goes to the original authors!!!

 # Twitter Bootstrap 3.2 for Rails 4 Asset Pipeline
 Bootstrap is a toolkit from Twitter designed to kickstart development of webapps and sites.
 It includes base CSS and HTML for typography, forms, buttons, tables, grids, navigation, and more.